eif-courses/hlabgen/experiments/out/AuctionAPI/tasks.md

 # Lab Tasks

-1. Implement the GetAuction, UpdateAuction, and DeleteAuction functions in the auction handler.
+1. Implement the CRUD operations for the Auction entity.
-2. Add filtering functionality to the auction listing endpoint based on title and date range.
+2. Add filtering functionality for auctions based on the title and user ID.
-3. Write unit tests for the Bid and User handlers, ensuring all CRUD operations are covered.
+3. Write unit tests for all handler functions to ensure they work as expected.